Senku Ishigami

 Senku Ishigami (石神 千空, Ishigami Senkū) is the protagonist from Riichiro Inagaki and Boichi's manga series Dr. Stone.
-Beginning in April 5738 AD, it has been over 3,700 years since a mysterious flash petrified nearly all human life.
-A 16-year-old genius named Senku Ishigami is suddenly revived to find himself in a world where all traces of human civilization have been eroded by time.
-Senku sets up a base-camp and begins to study the petrified humans in order to determine the cause of the event.
+Senku is a 16-year old genius who awakens in April 5738 AD, 3,700 years after a mysterious flash petrified nearly all human life.
+He finds a world where all traces of human civilization have been eroded by time.
+Senku sets up a base camp and begins studying the petrified humans to determine the cause of the event and rebuild civilization.

-Senku was created by Inagaki to be a unique type of superhero as, while he does not possess supernatural powers, he stands out through his knowledge of science in order to help create a new civilization.
-He was based on the antagonistic Agon Kongo from Eyeshield 21 whom the author wanted to portray in a more positive way.
-In the anime adaptation of the series he is voiced by Yūsuke Kobayashi in Japanese and Aaron Dismuke in the English dub.
+Senku was created by Inagaki to be a unique type of superhero who, despite lacking supernatural powers, relies on his scientific knowledge to help rebuild civilization.
+He was based on the antagonistic Agon Kongo from Eyeshield 21, whom the author wanted to portray in a more positive way.
+In the anime adaptation, he is voiced by Yūsuke Kobayashi in Japanese and Aaron Dismuke in the English dub.

-Critical response to Senku's character has been positive, appearing in multiple polls of popularity and winning the 4th Crunchyroll Anime Awards of Best Protagonist.
-Reviewers enjoyed the character's personality and relationship with the supporting characters as well as his rivalry with Tsukasa Shishio.
+Senku's character has received a positive critical response, appearing in multiple popularity polls and winning the Best Protagonist award at the 4th Crunchyroll Anime Awards for.
+Critics praised Senku's personality, his relationships with supporting characters and his rivalry with Tsukasa Shishio.